mrkline/MKb/README.md

 # MKb

-MKb is a random collection of code snippets I've accumulated through my work on various code projects for school, for work, and for fun.
+MKb is a random collection of code snippets I've accumulated through various projects for school, for work, and for fun.
+Since I found myself using and updating these snippets often for various projects, it made sense to centralize them in a repo.
+With a little luck, others might find them useful as well.
+Snippets range from a C# document interface to a basic TCP and UDP wrapper for Winsock in C++.

 ## License